rreischke/levin_bessel/paper/paper.md

 \mathrm{FT}(k) = \int_0^\infty r^{5}\mathrm{e}^{-r^2/2}J_4(kr)\;\mathrm{d}r\;.
 $$

-For `pyfftlog`, $2^8$ logarithmically-spaced points between $10^{-4}$ and $10^4$ for $r$ and hence also for $ k$. `pylevin` is evaluated for the same number of points; this value could, however, be reduced due to the featureless transformation, thus increasing the speed.
+For `pyfftlog`, $2^8$ logarithmically-spaced points between $10^{-4}$ and $10^4$ for $r$ and hence also for $k$. `pylevin` is evaluated for the same number of points; this value could, however, be reduced due to the featureless transformation, thus increasing the speed.
 In the left panel of \autoref{fig:figure3}, the result of this exercise is shown.
 Good agreement between the two methods is found, with both taking the same amount of time.
 The large relative error at large values of $k$ is due to the small value of the integral, and hence purely numerical noise.

 ## pyCCL